bernardoskoehler-ship-it/bernardoskoehler-ship-it/README.md

-# 👋 Hi, I'm Bernardo
+# 👋 Hi, I'm Bernardo S. Koehler

 I'm a Java student focused on becoming a backend developer.